PinNaCode/magiskboot_build/README.md

 a simple CMake-based build system for magiskboot

-for static version please use the [static](../../tree/static) branch
+~~for static version please use the [static](../../tree/static) branch~~

+Static builds is deprecated, while it's still possible, you need to patch the CMakeLists yourself if you want to build static version.

+I just no longer have the interest to maintain the static version.

 ### Requirements